Great Gillis vibes

 We source our fresh meat from small family farms and dry-age it for weeks (sometimes months) to perfection in our in-house aging room.
 As a result, we’ve got tens of different kinds of sirloin and ribeye on the menu from both sides of the Atlantic at any given time.

 The taste of an excellent steak, ribeye, or T-bone is in its fat.
 The better the animal’s life (think: outside, grazing, long years), the more refined and complex the taste.
 Therefore, we only select beautifully textured meats to dry and serve.

 Once it’s ready, we grill the meat on a gas stove to coax out all the natural flavors.
 We don’t do herbs or hay or anything fancy pancy.
 What you see is what you get: a mouth-watering, juicy and savory slab of meat you’ll remember forever.

 The Gillis big book of wines lists over 500 divine wines, from South African to French and Italian.
 Fear not: you’re not the only one getting the sweats from not-knowing-what-to-choose.
 Bram and Jozefien help you to pick your new favorite wine.

-Two is a crowd, ten is a party
+Two is a crowd, twelve is a party

 At Gillis, we share: the bar bites, our sizzling steaks, and the wine.
 There’s only one exception: the desserts.
 Would you share a Coupe Colonel?
 Our thinking exactly.
 A hint: bring someone who shares your exquisite taste.